 By Glen Sparks

-Sandy Koufax went 27-9 in 1966 with 317 strikeouts and a career-best 1.73 ERA.
+Sandy Koufax won 27 games in 1966, struck out 317 batters, and posted a career-low1.73 ERA.
 In his final start for the Los Angeles Dodgers, he gave up one earned run in six innings, in Game 2 of the ’66 World Series.

 Soon after, he called a press conference for Nov.
-18 at the Beverly Wilshire Hotel.
-One of the greatest left-handed pitchers in baseball history announced his retirement, six weeks shy of his 31st birthday.
+18. One of the greatest left-handed pitchers in baseball history announced his retirement, six weeks shy of his 31st birthday.
 His elbow hurt like the devil, arthritis had kicked in, and he wanted to play golf.

-Koufax, nicknamed the “left arm of God,” retired with a 165-87 record, a 2.76 ERA and 2,396 strikeouts.
+Koufax, nicknamed the “left arm of God,” retired with a 165-87 won-loss record, a 2.76 ERA and 2,396 strikeouts.
 He quit at the top of his game.
 Koufax put together the greatest final season in the history of major professional sports.
-(The other contender is another No. 32, Jim Brown, the Cleveland Browns’ running back, who left football for Hollywood.
+(The other contender is another No. 32, Jim Brown, the Cleveland Browns’ running back, who left football for Hollywood after rushing for 1,544 yards and 17 touchdowns in his last campaign.
 His best movie?
 The Dirty Dozen.
 His second best? … 1,000 Rifles?)

 The baseball writers elected Koufax to the Hall of Fame in 1972, in his first year on the ballot.
 To this day, he gets his just due as a baseball legend.
 He is bigger than life, just like Willie Mays, Bob Gibson and Hank Aaron.